sbvickers/T2CPLrelations/README.md

 and called either by

-    plCalc.calc(P, m, ebv, band)
+    plCalc.calc(P, m, ebv, band, verbose=True)

 where P is the period in days, m is the apparent magnitude, ebv is the B-V color excess and the band is the waveband of the apparent magnitude.
+The verbosity determines whether or not a summary is printed using stdout.
 Options for the waveband are V, J, H and K.

 This function call will return the distance of the object.